 Includes or excludes C++ functions in the std namespace.

 The default is to exclude C++ functions in the std namespace.
-Such functions are often inlined and so tracing them usually doesn't provide a lot of useful information.
+Such functions are often inlined; inlined instances cannot be traced.

 Include functions matching POSIX regex Exclude functions matching POSIX regex